Create an agent with Copilot Studio

 Challenge

-• Create a new copilot.
+• Create a new agent.

 • Use the https://www.microsoft.com/en-us/microsoft-copilot/ website as a knowledge source.